PedroLuisBernardos/Tearlaments-Guide/README.md

 - If they search TKash with Wraitsoth is because they have Fenrir in hand.
 - If they pitch Kelbek with Diviner is because they have Agido in hand.
 - If they pitch Merrli over Havnis is because they have Merrli in hand **or** they don't play Spright Sprind.

+## Credits

+Credits to ygoprodeck for the card pictures, and duelingbook for the banner, the decks, the videos and endboard pictures.

+Credits to all the information I found online: mostly Youtube and in the Facebook Tearlaments Duelists group.